Curriculum Learning: A Survey: Applications of Curriculum Learning

+\textbf{Other tasks.} Guy et al.~\citeyearpar{Gui-FG-2017} extend curriculum learning to the facial expression recognition task.
+They consider the idea of expression intensity to measure the difficulty of a sample: the more intense the expression is (a large smile for happiness, for example), the easier it is to recognize.
+They employ an easy-to-hard batching strategy which leads to better generalization for emotion recognition from facial expressions. \end{sloppypar}

+\begin{sloppypar} Sarafianos et al.~\citeyearpar{sarafianos2017curriculum} combine the advantages of multi-task and curriculum learning for solving a visual attribute classification problem.
+In their framework, they group the tasks into strongly-correlated tasks and weakly-correlated tasks.
+In the next step, the training commences following a curriculum procedure, starting on the strongly-correlated attributes, and then transferring the knowledge to the weakly-correlated group.
+In each group, the learning process follows a multitask classification setup. \end{sloppypar}

+Wang et al.~\citeyearpar{Wang_2019_ICCV} introduce the dynamic curriculum learning framework for imbalanced data learning that is composed of two types of curriculum schedulers.
+On the one hand, the sampling scheduler detects the most meaningful samples in each batch to guide the training from imbalanced to balanced and from easy to hard.
+On the other hand, the loss scheduler adjusts the learning weights between the classification loss and the metric learning loss.
+An example is considered easy if it is correctly predicted.
+The evaluation of two attribute analysis data sets shows the superiority of the approach over conventional training.

-\textbf{Other tasks.} Lee and Grauman~\cite{lee2011learning} propose an SPL approach for visual category discovery.
-They do not use a pre-defined teacher to guide the training in a purely curriculum way, instead they are constraining the model to automatically select the examples which are easy enough at a certain time during the learning process.
-To define easiness, the authors consider two concepts: objectness (the likelihood that the region represents a single object from any generic category) and context-awareness (the likelihood that its surrounding image regions are instances of familiar categories for which we have trained models).
-The algorithm discovers objects, from a single category at a time, in the order of the predicted easiness.
-After each discovery, the set of familiar categories is updated, the easiness estimates on all data are recomputed and the criterion is loosened for the next round of discovery.
+Lee and Grauman~\citeyearpar{lee2011learning} propose an SPL approach for visual category discovery.
+They do not use a predefined teacher to guide the training in a pure curriculum way.
+Instead, they are constraining the model to automatically select the examples which are easy enough at a certain time during the learning process.
+To define easiness, the authors consider two concepts: objectness and context-awareness.
+The algorithm discovers objects, from one category at a time, in the order of the predicted easiness.
+After each discovery, the difficulty score is updated, and the criterion for the next stage is relaxed.